 Hall of Famers: 5 (Troy Aikman, Barry Sanders, Derrick Thomas, Deion Sanders, Steve Atwater)

 Pro Bowlers: 26

-Hall of Famers: 4 (Willie Roaf, Jerome Bettis, Michael Strahan, Will Shields)
+Hall of Famers: 5 (Willie Roaf, Jerome Bettis, Michael Strahan, Will Shields, John Lynch)

 Pro Bowlers: 36

-Along with the four enshrined in Canton, this class sported a high number of good players who made the Pro Bowl and played in Super Bowls.
-They include quarterback Drew Bledsoe, defensive tackle Dana Stubblefield, strong safety John Lynch, and receiver Troy Brown.
+Along with the five enshrined in Canton, this class sported a high number of good players who made the Pro Bowl and played in Super Bowls.
+They include quarterback Drew Bledsoe, defensive tackle Dana Stubblefield, and receiver Troy Brown.

 Hall of Famers: 2 (LaDainian Tomlinson, Steve Hutchinson)

 Tomlinson and Hutchinson may be the only two in the Hall of Fame, but many in this class, including Drew Brees, Reggie Wayne, and Steve Smith Sr., are on their way.

 The greatest quarterback class of the 21st century had Eli Manning, Philip Rivers and Ben Roethlisberger taken in the first 11 picks.
 Several other stars emerged from this group too, including Larry Fitzgerald, Vince Wilfork, Jared Allen, and the late Sean Taylor.

 Hall of Famers: 5 (Jonathan Ogden, Marvin Harrison, Ray Lewis, Brian Dawkins, Terrell Owens)